 Surveys major theoretical perspectives in counseling; explores assumptions about human nature; client-centered, psychodynamic, cognitive-behavioral, Gestalt perspectives; elements of counseling relationship and ethical issues in counseling.
 Prerequisite: PSY220.

 PSY340 Personality Theories (4)

 Analyzes major theoretical approaches to personality, sampling from psychodynamic, cognitive, behavioral, humanistic, sociobiological and cross-cultural perpectives.
 Covers Freud, Jung, Horney, Erikson, Rogers, Murray, Skinner, Allport, Kelly and others.
-Prerequisites: PSY220 or PSY201 and one additional psychology course or permission of instructor.
+Prerequisites: PSY220 and one additional psychology course or permission of instructor.

 PSY342 Cognitive Psychology (4)